This course is specifically designed for students seeking a career in the Bicycle Repair Industry.

-You will be provided with all necessary workbooks, instructional videos and reference material to complete your course however
+You will be provided with all necessary workbooks and reference material to complete your course however

 • Participants are responsible for their own travel arrangements and any associated costs to and from face-to-face training and assessment sessions.

-• Successfully complete all assessment tasks within the required timeframes.
+• and are required to successfully complete all assessment tasks within the required time frames.